 Truly a worldwide collaboration: From cable produced in six Domestic Agencies and jacketed in five, toroidal field conductor will be shipped to coil manufacturers in Europe and Japan for winding.

 Eighteen toroidal field coils will be produced for ITER plus a nineteenth (a spare).
-That's approximately 420 tons of strand, give or take a bit of spare material planned by each Domestic Agency.
+That's approximately 420 tonnes of strand, give or take a bit of spare material planned by each Domestic Agency.
 The production curve will begin to flatten in 2013 (see graph above) as contracts are brought to a close in several Domestic Agencies.

 Devred estimates the market value of the toroidal field strand procurement at over EUR 200 million.